daikukai/Ecommerce_Website/README.md

-# This file will be used for my web development task that I am due to built for my integrative programming course
+# This file is for my web development project that I am due to submit as assesment for my integrative programming course
+# The language that is to be used for this project is PHP, and it must be built using the laravel framework.